Sivan Ginzburg

 Stellar Evolution

 Stars evolve through a variety of stages.
-For example, our sun's envelope will inflate by orders of magnitude to become a red giant, leaving behind a dense white dwarf the size of the Earth.
-I study the evolution of various stars, focusing on binary systems where two different stars closely orbit one another and interact.
+For example, our sun's envelope will inflate by orders of magnitude to become a red giant, leaving behind a dense white dwarf core the size of the Earth.
+We study the evolution of various stars, focusing on binary systems where two different stars closely orbit one another and interact.